eponvert/eponvert.github.io/index.md

 ## Backstory

-I am:
-* a PhD in linguistics from The University of Texas
+I am a PhD in linguistics from The University of Texas and BA from McGill;
-* a citizen of Austin, Texas since 2000
-* husband of the extraordinary Candace Pruett
-* father of four kids
-* also two cats and a dog
-* originally from Newport, Rhode Island
-* formerly a citizen of Montreal, Quebec and student at McGill
+I've been been in and around Austin, Texas since 2000; a father of four kids, also a dog and some other animals; originally from Newport, RI and formerly lived in Montréal, Québec.
+Salut!

 ## Elsewhere